 As a woman who has personally experienced the healing power of food and lifestyle design to recover from a diagnosis of Polycystic Ovarian Syndrome (PCOS) and years of hormonal imbalance, I am very passionate about female empowerment in our healthcare system.
-Recently, I have begun working with women struggling with hormonal imbalances to take charge of their own health through a holistic approach.
+I am passionate about helping women struggling with hormonal imbalances to take charge of their own health through a holistic approach.
 In my opinion, women have been silenced and conditioned to feel shame about their bodies, their femininity, and their hormonal/reproductive health for far too long.
-It’s very important to me to begin building a community of positive support, sharing my story, and encouraging other women to be open about their health and hormonal struggles.
+It’s very important to me to begin building a community of positive support by sharing my story and encouraging other women to be open about their health and hormonal struggles.

 It can be so confusing and frustrating to understand hormonal imbalance and reproductive conditions.
 Many general practitioners just don’t have the time or specialized knowledge to give women with hormonal imbalances and conditions such as PCOS the individualized support that they need.
 Typically, the Western medical treatment is a one-size-fits-all approach focusing on prescription drugs, hormone replacement therapy, and in some cases invasive surgical procedures.
 It’s a system that focuses on symptom management, rather than addressing the underlying causes of symptoms and working to heal those imbalances holistically.